raspberrypilearning/stamping-app/en/step_6.md

 If you are at home, try the project out with your family.

-If you have a Scratch account you can share your project through Scratch.
+If you have a Scratch account you can share your Stamping app project through Scratch.
 Then you can send a link to people you know and the whole Scratch community will be able to find your project and try it out.

+Encourage others with Scratch accounts to leave comments about your creation.
+Feedback is a great way to reflect on your work.
+Ignore any comments which are negative or irrelevant.

 [[[share-scratch]]]